-Just this year we have implemented a brand new categorical program for incoming PGY1 residents that gives them exposure to not only anesthesia, but also surgery, internal medicine, and emergency medicine.
-This will ensure our residents are ready to hit the ground running at the start of their CA-1 year, and also allows for new residents to feel more connected to our department.
+We have implemented a brand new preliminary-year program for incoming PGY1 residents to give them greater exposure to anesthesiology than they would get in a Surgery or Internal Medicine preliminary year.
+This will ensure our residents are ready to hit the ground running at the start of their CA-1 year when they enter the OR, and also allows for new residents to feel more connected to our department.

-There are many factors that influence your decision of where to go for residency, and there are a lot of excellent programs out there, but one thing we can promise at Upstate is that you will get a thorough, comprehensive training in the field of anesthesia that will prepare you well for whatever future goals you may have.
+There are many factors that influence your decision of where to go for residency, and there are many excellent programs out there, but one thing we can promise at Upstate is that you will get a thorough, comprehensive training in the field of anesthesia that will prepare you well for whatever future goals you may have.